-* The tracks were not sculpted, but made from molds of real dinsoaur tracks.
+* The tracks were not sculpted, but made from molds of real dinosaur tracks.

-* The tracks are arranged from oldest to youngest, so that vistiors are essentially "walking through time" as they progress up the walkway.
+* The tracks are arranged from oldest to youngest, so that visitors are essentially "walking through time" as they progress up the walkway.

-* The Trail took months of planning and work by many individuals and several organizations to bring about (including local school children, who painted the bench tiles), with approval by the City of Brunswick - all at no cost to the city.
+* The Trail took months of planning and work by many individuals and several organizations to bring about, including the Brunswick Artworks, (which largely funded the approx. $13,000 cost for the project), and many local school children who painted the bench tiles, all with approval by the City of Brunswick, and without any cost to the city.

 * Objections by a few concerning maintenance neglect, or trip hazards are not well founded.
 The tracks require virtually no maintenance, and most are relatively shallow and easy to navigate.
 Any remaining trip concerns can be readily resolved by any number of low cost, low tech solutions.

-* Suggestions that they are inconsistent with "naturalization" seem even less well founded.
-The tracks are at least as natural as many other things in and around the park (dam, stores, hotel, condos, roads, etc), especially most of the new things planned for the park by MCPD, including new restrooms, boat launches, fishing dock, and new playground "climbing strutures".
+* Suggestions that they are inconsistent with "naturalization" are even less well founded.
+The tracks are at least as natural as many other things in and around the park (dam, stores, hotel, condos, roads, etc), especially most of the new things planned for the park by MCPD, including new restrooms, boat launches, fishing dock, fountain, playground, and "climbing strutures".

-* Even the "tall grass "prairie proposed for some of the east side of the park is not entirely "natural" since the area was not originally a grassland or prairie, but a woodland.
-Nor would the tall grass field be maintenance or hazard free.
-At best it will reduce the safely usable space in the park, while becoming a likely haven for snakes, rodents, deer ticks, and liter, besides posing a brush fire risk.
+* Even the tall grass "prairie" proposed for "much of" the east side of the park (whose extent or placement Dino Trail has not yet been clarified), is not entirely natural, since the area was not originally a grassland or prairie, but a woodland.
+The prairie would also be far from maintenance or hazard free.
+At best it will reduce the safely usable space in the park, while becoming a likely haven for snakes, rodents, deer ticks, and liter, besides a brush fire risk.

-In conclusion, the Dino Trail is a unique, educational, fun, and valuable asset to the park.
-Its overall benefits far outweigh any possible downsides.
-Rather than removing or moving it, the best plan would be to better mark and publicize it better, so that even more residents and visitors will get to enjoy and appreciate it.
-The longer summary that follows provides more details about the history of the Dino Trail and further support for each of the above points.
+In conclusion, the many benefits of the dinosaur Trail far outweigh any possible downsides.
+Rather than removing or or trying to move it, it should be better marked and publicized, so that even more residents and visitors get to enjoy and appreciate it.
+The longer summary below provides more details about the history of the Dino Trail and further support for each of the above points.

 Another key feature is that the tracks are arranged from oldest to youngest, so that visitors are essentially "walking through time" as they proceed up the walkway.
-It starts with some of the oldest (and clearest) tracks from the Triassic Period tracks (over 200 million years old), featuring two parallel trails (a rare case of two dinosaurs walking side by side), and claw marks of a crocodile-like phytosaur.
-Continuing along the trackway, the various sizes and types of Jurassic section include those of two baby (hatchling) dinosaurs, and rare prints of squatting dinosaur.
-The Cretaceous sections include the world's best large theropod (bipedal meat-eating dino) tracks, and giant sauropod (brontosaur) tracks, a rare running track, and unusually elongate (heel-impressed) prints evidently made by a crouching (foraging?) ornithomimid ("Ostrich mimic") dinosaur.
+It starts with some of the oldest (and clearest) tracks from the Triassic Period (over 200 million years old), featuring two parallel trails (a rare case of two dinosaurs walking side by side), and claw marks of crocodile-like phytosaurs.
+Continuing along the trackway, the various sizes and types of Jurassic section include those of two baby (hatchling) dinosaurs, and rare prints of a squatting dinosaur.
+The Cretaceous sections include the world's best tracks of theropods (bipedal, meat-eating dinosaurs) and giant sauropods (long-necked, four-legged "brontosaurs", a rare running track, and unusually elongate (heel-impressed) prints evidently made by a crouching (foraging?) ornithomimid ("Ostrich mimic") dinosaur.
 The last two sections feature a trail of wide, blunt-clawed Hadrosaur (duckbill dinosaur) tracks followed by a trail of Moa (giant flightless bird) tracks from New Zealand.
 The latter help illustrate that birds are now considered by paleontologists to not only be descendents of dinosaurs, but an actual branch of feathered dinosaurs.

-After a day of site prep (digging, framing, laying gravel, rebar gridding, etc), the installation date turned out to be hot and sunny, causing the poured concrete to set faster than usual.
-However, with the molds laid out near their intended positions, and with the help of two fossil club friends (Carl Fetchko and Beth Krumhansl) armed with the Trail diagrams, we were able to successfully press in all the molds, with the last ones pushed in with some difficulty, in just the nick of time.
+After a day of site prep (digging, framing, laying gravel, rebar girding, etc), the installation date turned out to be hot and sunny, causing the poured concrete to set faster than usual.
+However, with the molds laid out near their intended positions, and with the help of two fossil club friends (Carl Fechko and Beth Krumhansl) armed with the Trail diagrams, we were able to successfully press in all the molds, with the last ones pushed in with some difficulty, in just the nick of time.
 Adding to the challenge, during all this the crew had to apply powdered release agents to the concrete surface, and impress in large texturing mats, to make the surface look more natural.
 Afterward they also tinted each section to help delineate each geologic period, and to simulate the colors of the original track beds.
-The contractor also returned days later to apply a concrete sealer, which has helped the Trail remain in excellent condition for over six years of harsh northern Ohio weather.
+The contractor also returned days later to apply a concrete sealer, which has helped the Trail remain in excellent condition for over six years.

-I was surprised to see this comment in the Post article, since the Trail requires very little maintenance, other than (if desired) occasionally sweeping off any bird droppings or minor debris.
+I was surprised to see this comment by Mr. Eppink in a Post article, since the Trail requires very little maintenance, other than (if desired) occasionally sweeping off any bird droppings or minor debris.
 Even those tend to be naturally washed off with each heavy rain.
-In short, the trail is virtually maintenance free, and certainly requires less maintenance thanm any other things in the park, as well as most of the additions proposed in the "Master Plan."
+In short, the trail is virtually self-maintaining, and certainly requires less maintenance than any other things in the park, as well as most of the additions proposed in the "Master Plan."
 Moreover, if someone felt the tracks were not being cleaned often enough, or needed some other minor maintenance, the simple solution would be to remedy that, rather than remove the tracks.
 After all, no one is proposing that garbage cans be removed because they occasionally overflow.

 That said, every few years the tracks should probably be evaluated for possible re-sealing needs, or any developing cracks, which would be fairly easy and inexpensive to fix.
-However, since their installation the tracks have held up very well, and show very little signs of cracking or deterioration.
-That's not surprising, since they were made of high strength concrete, and a high quality sealant was applied afterward.
+However, since their installation the tracks have held up very well, and show no significant cracks or signs or deterioration.
+That is not surprising, since they were made of high strength concrete, and a high quality sealant was applied afterward.
 Superficial sediment does tend to accumulate in the bottoms of the tracks, as it would in nature, and thus give them a darker tint, but this just highlight the track shapes, and thus may be considered more of a positive than negative.
 Finally, if MCPD did not want to do the occasional minor maintenance on the Trail, I'd be glad to do it myself, or recruit some volunteers to do so.
 I suspect it would not be hard to find some willing students, especially if given some class or extra credit.